iansinnott/iansinnott.github.io/source/_drafts/Migrating-from-Jekyll-to-Hexo.md

 new_post_name: :year-:month-:day-:title.md # File name used to identify posts
 ```

-Now restart the Hexo server and you should see all your content :sunglasses:
+Now restart the Hexo server and you should see all your content 😎

 ## Gripes